holdings420/Preservingbiologicalmass/README.md

 - https://www.chem.purdue.edu/gchelp/howtosolveit/Equilibrium/Calculating_pHandpOH.htm#:~:text=Calculating_pHandpOH&text=To%20calculate%20the%20pH%20of,%5BH3O%2B%5D
 - To adjust the final pH, x grams of Citric acid is added to obtain a pH reading of 3.0.
 - To ensure longevity of preservation and consumer safety, the final product must have a pH reading of <3.1
-- Having too low of a pH also causes cavities as it becomes more acidic than lemons.
-- Citric acid metabolism from microbes may raise pH to dangerous levels.

 ## Fruit Preserves